dotnet/docs/docs/framework/whats-new/index.md

 - <xref:System.Security.Cryptography.RIPEMD160Managed>
 - <xref:System.Security.Cryptography.SHA256Managed>

 Instead, these classes redirect cryptographic operations to a system cryptography library.
 This change effectively removes a potentially confusing difference between developer environments and production environments and makes native components and managed components operate under the same cryptographic policy.
 Applications that depend on these exceptions can restore the previous behavior by setting the AppContext switch `Switch.System.Security.Cryptography.UseLegacyFipsThrow` to `true`.
-For more information, see [](..//migration-guide/retargeting/4.7.2-4.8.md#managed-cryptography-classes-do-not-throw-a-cryptographyexception-in-fips-mode).
+For more information, see [Managed cryptography classes do not throw a CryptographyException in FIPS mode](../migration-guide/retargeting/4.7.2-4.8.md#managed-cryptography-classes-do-not-throw-a-cryptographyexception-in-fips-mode).

 **Use of updated version of ZLib**